EmmaEwert/KITTY/docs/manual/tutorial.rst

 ``public string text`` property. `Nice`.

 We're returning an ``IEnumerator`` again, because we want the ``GridController`` to wait for the "Fire1" button to be pressed before enabling its ``Update`` method again.

-The default "Fire1" buttons are Ctrl, left mouse button, and joypad button 1.
+..
+Note:: The default "Fire1" buttons are Ctrl, left mouse button, and joypad button 1.

 We need to add a few lines of code to the ``GridController`` class as well.
 It needs to wait for the ``Interact`` coroutine to finish when there `is` a BoxCast hit, `and` the collider that was hit also